-WHO OWNS THE PHOTOS
+WHO OWNS THE PHOTOS?

-- Photo credit must be given to Robin Gatti Photography when used on any and all social media sites
+*Photo credit must be given to Robin Gatti Photography when used on any and all social media sites

-Home sellers and buyers may certainly request a copy of the photos from photographer only.
-Licensees may not give rights to, give copies or 'transfer' the photos to anyone else.
-Please have home sellers and buyers contact me.
-By signing with an agent using MidGAMLS F1, Exclusive Seller Listing Agreement, Page 3 of 8, 01/01/17 in Marketing, the homeowner grants the agent the right to do any photos/marketing needed to get their home sold but homeowner acknowledges they have no rights to these items.
+*Photographer retains right to use photos in any sort of marketing/website/blog/social media and retains copyright.
+Home owner grants usage via MidGAMLS F1, Exclusive Seller Listing Agreement, in Marketing, the homeowner grants the agent the right to do any photos/marketing needed to get their home sold but homeowner acknowledges they have no rights to these items.

 Another Agent Wants to Use the Photos

-What cant the agent do?
+What can't the agent do?

 Even if an agent has a copy of the photograph, they cannot give it to any person or entity to use that is not outlined in the usage license.
-The photos are simply not theirs to give.
+The photos are simply not theirs to give or sell.
 Only the copyright holder can grant further licensing.
 The photos have in essence been rented as outlined by who can use the photos, for what purpose and the time frame in addition to any other stipulations.
 The licensee cannot assume more usage than they are granted.
 They also cannot transfer the usage to someone else.

-Sometimes people just think they can save photos out there on the internet and use elsewhere or give to other agents when they relist- but when someone uses copyrighted material without permission a variety of things can happen.
+Sometimes people just think they can save photos out there on the internet and use elsewhere or give/sell to other agents when they relist- but when someone uses copyrighted material without permission a variety of things can happen.
 It can range from nothing to take down orders and/or payment including damages to a Federal Lawsuit with damages up to $150,000 per photo.
 Also be aware that watermark removal is also a crime.